 Atienna tensed, palms itching, as she spied one of the figures turn towards the closet she was hiding in.
 Oh dear, she thought as the figure drew nearer and nearer.
-The closest was the least undiscoverable place to hide, wasn’t it?
+The closet was the least undiscoverable place to hide, wasn’t it?

 With anticipation, she wrapped the scarf around her lower face and found herself vaguely reminded of Gabrielle.
 She tensed as the closet door began to be pulled open, and she stared at the white crack of light growing in front of her widened and widened.
 A pair of eyes appeared in that whiteness and wallet her gaze.

 Atienna kicked the door open fully and sent the man standing there flying backwards as she burst outside.
 In the darkness, she quickly counted five figures including the man she’d just thrown.
 Two of them were standing close to her on her left and right and were both staring at her seemingly flabbergasted from behind their half-masks.

 Atienna grabbed a hold of one of the closet curtains and quickly looped it around the chest of the figure—the man—nearest to her.
 She pulled her and felt the man struggle in the stranglehold.
 As the next figure rushed at her, Atienna swung around the figure wrapped in her cocoon and delivered a flying kick to the other.
 They flew back against the window and cracked their head against the windowsill before falling unconscious.